tomoasleep/vhdl_test_script/README.md

 # VhdlTestScript

 This is DSL with Ruby to create VHDL test bench easily and test runner.
+(This Project is forked from [tomykaira/vhdl_doctest](https://github.com/tomykaira/vhdl_doctest))

 ## Dependency